-Now, all of this is heady stuff, for little kids who have trouble with abstract concepts and who love the literal and the concrete.
+Now, all of this is heady stuff, for little kids who have trouble with abstract concepts, and who love the literal and the concrete.
 And, truth be told, it’s heady stuff for us adults, too.
 Kids and adults need the concrete, to help understand the transcendent.
-So Jesus took the simple Passover practice of the father breaking bread and passing it around to the family with the wine, and revealed to us God’s true meaning for it – His body broken, his blood spilled, for us.
+So Jesus took the simple Passover practice of the father breaking bread and passing it around to the family with the wine, and showing us all its all-along meaning – His body broken, his blood spilled, for us.

 By this practice, Jesus means for us to be nourished and fortified in our faith – to remember the great Passover that we’ve been led on, by Him.
 And our children are then meant to say, “What’s that all about?
 Can I do that, too?”
 And then we’re meant to explain to them that yes, you can.
 Here’s how, son.
 It starts with grace, and faith . . .

 No better conversation to have with one’s kids.
 So we want the kids with us, in Communion.
 And if you would like to talk about when your kids should take Communion, call me – I’m happy to talk about that with you.

 But what about the rest of our service together?
 I suggest to you that the rest of our worship is also helpful in raising up our children in the nurture and admonition of the Lord.
 For the following reasons:

 - Nothing like lil’ Johnny seeing Dad belt out worship to God.
 When Dad sings the gospel, one of the people he’s proclaiming that truth to is the little one that he thought was asleep on his shoulder.